madheshvaran/Cranial_Diversity/README.md

 ## Structure of the Repository
 * Raw Data: Contains the data files that is used for the analysis
-* Codes: Contains the code for the analysis
+* Analysis.R: Contains the code for the analysis
 * Output: Contains the outputs of the analysis

 ## Requirements for running the code